cwdeee/trust-network-guidelines/docs/materials.md

 ### Word Selection in German: Variables to Consider
-#### Introduction
 Here is a list of variables to be considered when selecting words for word recognition tasks like a lexical decision task in German.

 #### Exclusion of Taboo Words
 Excluding taboo words can prevent participant traumatization.
-However, it also requires additional work for word selection.

 #### Word frequency
 A frequency cut-off can be used to exclude low-frequency words.

-The pros are:
+Pro:
 * Reduces the number of low-frequency words

-However, the cons are:
+Con:
 * May not be representative of the language
 * Requires additional work to determine the cut-off point